Millions of Texans must boil water, hundreds of thousands still without power due to winter storm | CBC News

-The number of households without power in Texas dropped below one million on Thursday morning for the first time in four days, but many people remained without electricity or safe drinking water after winter storms wreaked havoc on the state's power grid and utilities.
+The storms also left more than 320,000 homes and businesses without power in Louisiana, Mississippi and Alabama.
+About 70,000 power outages persisted after an ice storm in eastern Kentucky, while nearly 67,000 were without electricity in West Virginia.

+Snow and ice moved into the Appalachians, northern Maryland and southern Pennsylvania, and later the Northeast.
+Back-to-back storms left 38 centimetres of snow in Little Rock, Ark., tying a 1918 record, the National Weather Service said.

-This week's extreme weather has been blamed for the deaths of more than 30 people across the United States, some of whom perished while struggling to keep warm inside their homes.
-In the Houston area, one family succumbed to carbon monoxide poisoning from car exhaust in their garage.
-Elsewhere, a grandmother and three children died when flames escaped the fireplace they were using to keep warm.
+The extreme weather has been blamed for the deaths of more than three dozen people, some while trying to keep warm.
+In the Houston area, one family died from carbon monoxide as their car idled in their garage.
+A woman and her three grandchildren died in a fire that authorities said might have been caused by a fireplace they were using.

-More than 320,000 homes and businesses in Texas were still without electricity Thursday morning, down from about three million the day before.
-But Texas' grid manager, under fire for its response to the winter storm, has warned that the outages could fluctuate during hours of peak energy demand.

 Drinking water affected

+"We will keep working around the clock until every single customer has their power back on," said ERCOT senior director of system operations Dan Woodfin.

+Woodfin warned that rotating outages could return if electricity demand rises as people get power and heating back, though they would not last as long as outages earlier this week.
-Adding to the misery, the snowy weather has jeopardized drinking water systems throughout the state.

-Texas officials ordered seven million people — a quarter of the population in the nation's second-largest state — to boil tap water before drinking it following days of record-low temperatures that damaged infrastructure and froze pipes.
+Adding to the state's misery, the weather jeopardized drinking water systems.
+Authorities ordered seven million people — a quarter of the population in the nation's second-largest state — to boil tap water before drinking it following days of record-low temperatures that damaged infrastructure and pipes.

+Gov. Greg Abbott urged residents to shut off water to their homes, if possible, to prevent more busted pipes and to preserve pressure in municipal systems.

+Houston Mayor Sylvester Turner said he expects that residents in the nation's fourth-largest city will have to boil tap water before drinking it until Sunday or Monday.

 In Austin, some hospitals faced a loss in water pressure and, in some cases, heat.

-Note: - An earlier version of the story gave an incorrect number of homes and businesses in Texas that were still without electricity Thursday morning.
-In fact, it was about a half-million.Feb 18, 2021 1:47 PM ET